storesafe/cordova-sqlite-storage/README.md

 ## Known issues

 - The iOS/macOS platform versions do not support certain rapidly repeated open-and-close or open-and-delete test scenarios due to how the implementation handles background processing
-- Non-standard encoding of emojis and other 4-byte UTF-8 characters on Android pre-6.0 with default Android NDK implementation ref: [xpbrew/cordova-sqlite-storage#564](https://github.com/xpbrew/cordova-sqlite-storage/issues/564) (this is not an issue when using the `androidDatabaseProvider: 'system'` setting)
+- Non-standard encoding of emojis and other 4-byte UTF-8 characters on Android pre-6.0 with default Android NDK implementation ref: [`storesafe/cordova-sqlite-storage#564`](https://github.com/storesafe/cordova-sqlite-storage/issues/564) (this is not an issue when using the `androidDatabaseProvider: 'system'` setting)
-- It is possible to request a SQL statement list such as "SELECT 1; SELECT 2" within a single SQL statement string, however the plugin will only execute the first statement and silently ignore the others ref: [xpbrew/cordova-sqlite-storage#551](https://github.com/xpbrew/cordova-sqlite-storage/issues/551)
+- It is possible to request a SQL statement list such as "SELECT 1; SELECT 2" within a single SQL statement string, however the plugin will only execute the first statement and silently ignore the others ref: [`storesafe/cordova-sqlite-storage#551`](https://github.com/storesafe/cordova-sqlite-storage/issues/551)
 - Execution of INSERT statement that affects multiple rows (due to SELECT cause or using TRIGGER(s), for example) reports incorrect rowsAffected on Android with use of the `androidDatabaseProvider: 'system'` setting.
-- Memory issue observed when adding a large number of records due to the JSON implementation which is improved in [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) (GPL or commercial license terms)
+- Memory issue observed when adding a large number of records due to the JSON implementation which is improved in [`storesafe/cordova-sqlite-evcore-extbuild-free`](https://github.com/storesafe/cordova-sqlite-evcore-extbuild-free) (GPL v3 or commercial license terms)
-- Infinity (positive or negative) values are not supported on Android/iOS/macOS due to issues described above including a possible crash on iOS/macOS ref: [xpbrew/cordova-sqlite-storage#405](https://github.com/xpbrew/cordova-sqlite-storage/issues/405)
+- Infinity (positive or negative) values are not supported on Android/iOS/macOS due to issues described above including a possible crash on iOS/macOS ref: [`storesafe/cordova-sqlite-storage#405`](https://github.com/storesafe/cordova-sqlite-storage/issues/405)
-- A stability issue was reported on the iOS platform version when in use together with [SockJS](http://sockjs.org/) client such as [pusher-js](https://github.com/pusher/pusher-js) at the same time (see [xpbrew/cordova-sqlite-storage#196](https://github.com/xpbrew/cordova-sqlite-storage/issues/196)).
+- A stability issue was reported on the iOS platform version when in use together with [SockJS](http://sockjs.org/) client such as [`pusher/pusher-js`](https://github.com/pusher/pusher-js) at the same time (see [`storesafe/cordova-sqlite-storage#196`](https://github.com/storesafe/cordova-sqlite-storage/issues/196)).
 The workaround is to call sqlite functions and [SockJS](http://sockjs.org/) client functions in separate ticks (using setTimeout with 0 timeout).
-- SQL errors are reported with incorrect & inconsistent error message on Windows - missing actual error info ref: [xpbrew/cordova-sqlite-storage#539](https://github.com/xpbrew/cordova-sqlite-storage/issues/539).
+- SQL errors are reported with incorrect & inconsistent error message on Windows - missing actual error info ref: [`storesafe/cordova-sqlite-storage#539`](https://github.com/storesafe/cordova-sqlite-storage/issues/539).
 - Close/delete database bugs described below.
 - When a database is opened and deleted without closing, the iOS/macOS platform version is known to leak resources.
 - It is NOT possible to open multiple databases with the same name but in different locations (iOS/macOS platform version).

-Some additional issues are tracked in [open cordova-sqlite-storage bug-general issues](https://github.com/xpbrew/cordova-sqlite-storage/issues?q=is%3Aissue+is%3Aopen+label%3Abug-general).
+Some additional issues are tracked in [open cordova-sqlite-storage bug-general issues](https://github.com/storesafe/cordova-sqlite-storage/issues?q=is%3Aissue+is%3Aopen+label%3Abug-general).

 <!-- END Known issues -->